(9) Battery Basics for Mods: IMR or Protected ICR?

 purple 18350 700mAh 10.5A

 - Lower Quality Brand-Name Batteries.
-Trustfire, Ultrafire, and Surefire are a second-tier name brand battery in terms of quality and safety.
+Trustfire, Ultrafire, and Surefire are a lower-tier name brand battery in terms of quality and safety.
 Not recommended.

-- Be wary when shopping for batteries online.
+- Be wary when shopping for batteries.
 Unprotected ICR batteries should NEVER be used in a mod.
-I recommend buying only the batteries from the list above, paying attention to model numbers.
+Be aware of fake AW & Sony batteries.
+How to identify counterfeit AW batteries How to identify counterfeit Sony batteries

 - If uncertain about the quality or type of a battery, don't buy or use it.
-Do not use over-the-counter batteries like those from Radio Shack, etc. Buy only from trusted e-cig vendors.
-Many use RTD Vapor AW Batteries.
+Do not use over-the-counter batteries like those from Radio Shack, etc. Buy only from trusted e-cig vendors such as RTD Vapor AW Batteries.
 Use the type of battery that your mod calls for.
 For example, Provape recommends using only AW IMR button top batteries in the Provari; using magnets on flat top batteries will void the warranty because this is an unsafe battery practice.

 - Battery Chargers.
 Get the best charger that you can reasonably afford.
-Statistically most battery incidents occur during the charging phase on a charger.
-Pila, Xtar, and Nitecore Intellicharger are the highest recommended brands.
+Statistically most battery incidents occur while charging.
+Pila, Xtar, and Nitecore Intellicharger are the most recommended brands.

 - Always use safe battery practices and common sense with all batteries.
 Even the safest battery available to us can fail.
-IMR battery failure From what I've read, most battery failures are the result of rapid discharge, either from the fire button inadvertantly being pushed for too long, or the battery being shorted from metal objects (keys, change, etc) completing the circuit when carrying a battery in a pocket or purse.
+IMR battery failure Most common user error battery failures are the result of rapid discharge, either from the fire button inadvertantly pushed for too long, or the battery being shorted from metal objects (keys, change, etc) completing the circuit when carrying a battery in a pocket or purse.
 Use Battery Cases.
 Do not stack batteries.

 - If you are using sub-ohm coils in an RBA/RDA, it is extremely important to use the highest quality IMR battery.
-Coils < 0.8 ohm require an IMR battery that has a maximum continuous discharge rate over 10 amps.
-This is extremely critical.
-OHM'S LAW CALCULATOR
+Coils < 0.8 ohm require an IMR battery that has a maximum continuous discharge rate over 10 amps, preferably with a 30 amps continuous discharge rate.
+Sub-Ohm Battery Chart

 PROTECTED or IMR BATTERY: Which is best for your application?

-IMR Li Mn.
-Lithium manganese class batteries.
+IMR Li-Mn.
+Lithium manganese batteries.
 Also called "high drain", "safe chemistry", "unprotected".

 Protected ICR Li Ion.
 Lithium ion class batteries, also called "protected batteries".